CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used to create interactive effects within internet web browsers

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When developers want to show their code to each other they can put it on Github 1- no matter where in the world they are at so that others would be able to fork and work on it on their GitHub desktop separately 2- without changing the original repository, This way all contributors can 3- keep track of changes by looking at the history of the repository and nothing will change unless the pull request is accepted by the owner.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of a repository you would like to work on which allows you make changes without affecting the main project.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You basically download the repository from GitHub website to your GitHub desktop.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+It happens when a contributor asks a creator of a Git repository to review the changes they want to merge into a project.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It shows the list of commits made in that repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+It sends the changes/commits of your local repository to Github.com

 ## Question 14